PacoCruz/CS410Project/README.md

 ## Discarded Explorations
 ### 1. `whoosh` Indexer and Searcher

 Per course staff suggestion, I researched the implementation and use of the Python [`whoosh`](https://pypi.python.org/pypi/Whoosh/) package to experiment and familiarize myself with indexing and searching platforms.
 While I was not able to integrate this component as planned in the original, more ambitious project scope, It helped me experiment and solidify the topics covered in class, specifically the creation of index and postings files, ranking functions, and parsing of queries and documents to provide a set of ranked relevant results.
+Here is an example that summarizes how to search a previously built index:
 ```python
 # Open the existing index
 import whoosh